wxli0/MT-MAG/README.md

 Modify the paths in MT-MAG/config.py if MT-MAG and/or MLDSP are not cloned in the root directory.

+# Tasks

+The Tasks that we present in the paper are:

+- Task 1 (sparse): The dataset for Task  1 was specifically chosen so as to allow a direct comparison between the quantitative performance  of MT-MAG and that of [DeepMicrobes](https://github.com/MicrobeLab/DeepMicrobes).
+The genomes that the training sets for Task 1 were based on comprise only 2.4 \% of the GTDB at the Species level.
+The training set was prepared using 2,505 representative genomes of human gut microbial species, and the test set was prepared using 3,269 high-quality MAGs reconstructed from human gut microbiomes from  a European Nucleotide Archive study titled ``A new genomic blueprint of the human gut microbiota''.

+- Task 2 (dense): The training sets used in Task 2 were  based on  genomes comprising  7.7\% of GTDB taxonomy.
+The training set  was prepared using GTDB R06-RS202.
+The test set was prepared using 913 full microbial genomes from metagenomic 201 sequencing of cow rumen, which were derived from 43 Scottish cattle

+# Data preparation for Task 1 (sparse) and Task 2 (dense)

+If you want to prepare data explictly, not using the pipeline in the following section, use the following commands

+cd MLDSP/data/preprocess

+- Task 1 (sparse): python3 select_sample_cluster.py non-clade-exclusion-r202/GTDB_small.json

+- Task 2 (dense): python3 select_sample_cluster.py non-clade-exclusion-r202/[all json files for Task 2]

 # MT-MAG commands to run existing tasks

 cd MT-MAG